ThomasAlbin/gistyc/README.md

 Updating a GIST requires either ONLY the FILEPATH or the FILEPATH AND a corresponding GIST ID, if the GIST repository contains file names that occur more than once.
 Hint: keep your GIST repository clean from same-name files!

-Updating using ONLY the FILEPATH:
+Update using ONLY the FILEPATH:

 ```python
 # import